UttamBurnwal/App_IPL_Score_Prediction/README.md

 # App_IPL_Score_Prediction

---> A Machine Learning Web App that can predict the prices of cars based on factors such as year of purchase, type of model and so on.
-It is created with ```Flask``` and is currently deployed on ```Heroku``` platform.
+--> A Machine Learning Web App that can predict the first inning score of an ipl match file.
+Users provide various inputs such as name of batting team, bowling team, venue and so on.
+Based on these inputes the app provides a range of scores that the batting team can score.
+The app is created with the help of ```Flask``` and is currently deployed on ```Heroku``` platform.

 Visit: https://ipl-score-app.herokuapp.com/